liedge/LTX-Industries/src/main/resources/assets/ltxi/guides/ltxi/guide/machines/fabricators.md

 click to encode the recipe into an **Empty Fabrication Blueprint**.
 This Fabricator has no input slots, it will take the ingredients directly from your inventory for hassle-free crafting.

-### Fabrication Blueprint
+## Fabrication Blueprint
 <ItemGrid>
 <ItemIcon id="empty_fabrication_blueprint" />
 <ItemIcon id="fabrication_blueprint" />
 </ItemGrid>

-Encoded **Fabrication Blueprints** hold a Fabrication recipe for use in the Auto Fabricator.
+Encoded **Fabrication Blueprints** hold a Fabrication recipe for use in the Auto Fabricator or AE2 Pattern Providers.
 Hold Shift when viewing the tooltip to display the recipe's information.
 Shift + Right click to clear the encoded recipe.

 ## Auto Fabricator
 <BlockImage id="auto_fabricator" scale="2" />

 A more specialized version of the Fabricator.
 It makes up for its lack of versatility in ease of automation.
 Unlike the regular fabricator, it has 16 ingredient input slots as it does not pull from your inventory.

+### Single blueprint-based operation
-You must place a **Fabrication Blueprint** in the blueprint slot and provide the machine with the required ingredients.
-As long as it has ingredients, it will continuously craft the provided recipe.
+You must place an encoded Fabrication Blueprint in the blueprint slot and supply the machine with the required ingredients via your desired item transport method.
+As long as it has enough ingredients and energy, it will continuously craft the provided recipe.

-### AE2 Tip
+### AE2 Pattern Provider integration

-You can automate this machine with just the Pattern Provider.
-Set the block face where the pattern provider will go to Input/Output (dark green) and enable Auto-Output.
-Make sure to **enable blocking mode** on the Pattern Provider to ensure proper ingredient feeding.
+AE2's **Pattern Providers** have native compatibility with the Auto Fabricator and encoded Fabrication Blueprints. **Note!
+The blueprint slot must be empty, or else the Pattern Provider will not recognize the Auto Fabricator as a valid crafting machine.**

+- Blueprints are patterns.
+Insert these directly into the Pattern Provider's pattern slots, no need for Processing patterns.
+- Compound ingredient/tag/substitution support by default.
+- Blocking mode is not necessary, item and blueprint feeding is managed automatically.
+- Item IO Configuration is re-configured on every pattern push.
+It will auto-output on the pattern provider side and disable the rest.